tacaswell/tacaswell.github.io/content/intermediate-git.md

 Authors: Thomas A Caswell
 Summary: Understanding how Git views the world for fun and profit

-This post assumes you have already accepted that you have to use `git` and know enough `git` incantations to get by day-to-day but now want to be able to reason about what `git` is doing and why rather than just memorizing incantations.
+This article is for people who already know how to use `git` day-to-day, but want a deeper understand of the _why_ of `git` to do a better job reasoning about what should or should not be possible rather than just memorizing incantations.

 While this text is going to (mostly) refer to the git CLI because it is the